 - Disable automatic

 - Receive audio playback events

-The section also contains information about audio routing, such as how to use HERE SDK audio with a Bluetooth device.
+The section also contains information about audio routing, e.g. how to use HERE SDK audio with a Bluetooth device.

 NMAAudioManager and the Audio Queue

-NMAAudioManager is the central class that is used by the SDK for iOS to modify the application's AVAudioSession and play audio.
+NMAAudioManager is the central class that is used by SDK for iOS to modify the application AVAudioSession and play audio.
 It is the interface that the

 NMANavigationManager uses to play audio feedback such as voice instructions.
 You can also use

 NMAAudioManager to change whether hardware keys directly control HERE SDK volume, and also use it to set volume as a factor relative to the user's device volume.

 NMAAudioManager contains a queue of audio output objects.
 You can add to this queue by calling

 NMAAudioOutput implementation.
 You can also use